in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

     # overwrite the foreign UID to prevent severe damage or missing images on the foreign's frontend.
     # Hence it's mostly worth the risk and relatively stable
     mergeSysFileByIdentifier: FALSE

+    # [BETA]
+    #
+    # CAUTION: This feature disables the integrity check of the mergeSysFileByIdentifier feature.
+USE WITH CARE!
+    #
+    # DISCLAIMER:
+    #   This feature is distributed WITHOUT ANY WARRANTY;
+    #   without even the implied warranty of merchantability or fitness for a particular purpose.
+    #
+    # Disables the mergeSysFileByIdentifier integrity protection to allow you to update a sys_file's uid on foreign
+    # along with all associated sys_file_reference entries.
+    enableSysFileReferenceUpdate: FALSE

 # Set domain names for file preview without leading protocol (e.g. www.domain.org)
 filePreviewDomainName: